INVESTMENT APPROACH

 We nurture strategic stakeholder relationships through regular engagements and collaboration on relevant matters.

-Economically attractive, aligned with our sustainability values*
+Economically attractive, aligned with our values and purpose

+Investments should have the potential to generate growth, attractive financial returns and free cash flow.
 Investments should align with our values and contribute to fulfilling our purpose.

 Market leadership and growth

+We prefer to own businesses that are, or have the potential to be, market leaders.
 Investments in our divisions should enhance their market position and increase their competitiveness to support growth.

 Diversification